hisubram/mobilefoundation/configure_push_notifications.md

 iOS devices use Apple's Push Notification Service (APNS) for push notifications.

-To setup APNS:
+To set up APNS:

 1. Generate a push notification certificate for development or production.
 For detailed steps, refer the `For iOS` section [here](https://cloud.ibm.com/docs/services/mobilepush?topic=mobile-pushnotification-push_step_1#push_step_1).
 2. In the {{ site.data.keyword.mfp_oc_short_notm }} → **[your application] → Push → Push Settings**, select the certificate type and provide the certificate's file and password.
 Then, click **Save**.

-  * For push notifications to be sent, the following servers must be accessible from a {{ site.data.keyword.mfserver_short_notm }} instance:
+  * For push notifications to be sent, the following servers must be accessible from a {{ site.data.keyword.mfserver_short_notm }} instance,
     * Sandbox servers:
       * gateway.sandbox.push.apple.com:2195
       * feedback.sandbox.push.apple.com:2196